 3. How big is the NSC?

-4. Will there be future updates to the corpus?
+4. Will there be future updates to the National Speech Corpus (NSC)?

 For further enquiries on the National Speech Corpus, please contact email@example.com.